HomeHealthThe Silent Killer: Ovarian Cancer

 Ovarian cancer is a disease in which malignant or cancerous cells are found in the ovaries.
 An ovary is one of two small, almond-shaped organs located on each side of the uterus that store eggs or germ cells and produce female hormones estrogen and progesterone.

 When one is diagnosed and treated in the earliest stages, the five-year survival rate is over 90 percent.
-Due to ovarian cancer’s non-specific symptoms and lack of early detection tests, only 19 percent of all cases are found at this early stage.
+Due to ovarian cancer’s non-specific symptoms and lack of early detection tests, only 19 percent of all cases are diagnosed at this early stage.
 If caught in stage III or higher, the survival rate can be as low as 30.6 percent.
-Due to the nature of the disease, each woman diagnosed with ovarian cancer has a different profile and it is impossible to provide a general prognosis.
+Due to the nature of the disease, each woman diagnosed with ovarian cancer has a different profile, and it is impossible to provide a general prognosis.

 • Bloating Pelvic or abdominal pain